Arbor Day: Observance by country

+Algeria

+Algeria celebrates Arbor Day on October 25.
+They teach children about trees and host tree planting events.
+In 2025, they launched a campaign to plant one million trees.

 Australia

 Arbor Day has been observed in Australia since the first event took place in Adelaide, South Australia on the 20th June 1889.
-National Schools Tree Day is held on the last Friday of July for schools and National Tree Day the last Sunday in July throughout Australia.
+Planet Ark's National Schools Tree Day is held on the last Friday of July for schools and National Tree Day the last Sunday in July throughout Australia.
 Many states have Arbour Day, although Victoria has an Arbour Week, which was suggested by Premier Rupert (Dick) Hamer in the 1980s.

 Belgium

-International Day of Treeplanting is celebrated in Flanders on or around 21 March as a theme-day/educational-day/observance, not as a public holiday.
-Tree planting is sometimes combined with awareness campaigns of the fight against cancer: Kom Op Tegen Kanker.
+International Day of Tree Planting is celebrated in Flanders on or around 21 March as a theme-day/educational-day/observance, not as a public holiday.
+Tree planting is sometimes combined with awareness campaigns of the fight against cancer under the name Kom Op Tegen Kanker.

 Brazil

 The Arbor Day (Dia da Árvore) is celebrated on September 21.
 It is not a national holiday.
 However, schools nationwide celebrate this day with environment-related activities, namely tree planting.

 British Virgin Islands

 Arbour Day is celebrated on November 22.
 It is sponsored by the National Parks Trust of the Virgin Islands.
+They have celebrated the holiday since the 1950s.
 Activities include an annual national Arbour Day Poetry Competition and tree planting ceremonies throughout the territory.